 An accurate diagnosis of warts is crucial for determining the most appropriate treatment plan and ensuring the best possible outcomes for patients.

-If warts do not respond to over-the-counter treatments or if they are spreading, it is advisable to see a doctor for further evaluation and treatment options.
-Additionally, if warts become painful or cause significant discomfort, especially in areas like the soles of the feet, a doctor should be consulted for alternative treatments.
+If warts do not respond to over-the-counter treatments or are spreading, it is advisable to consult a doctor for further evaluation and treatment options.
+Additionally, if warts become painful or cause significant discomfort, especially in areas such as the soles of the feet, it is advisable to consult a doctor for alternative treatments.
 Warts located on sensitive areas such as the face, neck, or genitals should also be treated under medical supervision due to the risk of complications and the need for precise treatment.

 Warts can be transmitted through direct skin contact with an infected person or by touching surfaces contaminated with the HPV virus, such as public pools.